hshahidi/unit-testing-exercise-solved/README.md

-# Unit Testing and TDD Exercise: Wafer Lot Average
+# (SOLVED) Unit Testing and TDD Exercise: Wafer Lot Average
 This a completed version, please use it as a refernce guide once you have completed the original exercise.